 Sat, Feb 11, 2017, 8:00 PM

-Joshua Bell, "the greatest American violinist active today" (The Boston Herald), plays and conducts in this program exploring both music and movement, culminating in a performance of Lalo's Symphonie espagnole played alongside a world premiere dance performance by the Brooklyn–based ensemble Dance Heginbotham.
+Joshua Bell, "the greatest American violinist active today" (The Boston Herald), plays and conducts in this program exploring both music and movement, culminating in Lalo's Symphonie espagnole played alongside a world premiere dance performance by the Brooklyn–based ensemble Dance Heginbotham.

 Feb 16 - Feb 18, 2017